Tourism in Himachal Pradesh

 Until the British reign, tourism in Himachal Pradesh was very limited to a few places around the hills and some spiritual destinations.
 The British developed hill stations during their reign one of them being Shimla which they called The Summer Capital of India.
 After the British rule, tourism in Himachal Pradesh was on the rise with the highest number of tourists in the mid 1980s and 1990s.

 Shimla, the state capital, is popular among tourists.
 The Kalka-Shimla Railway is a mountain railway which is a UNESCO World Heritage Site.
 Shimla is also a skiing attraction in India.
 Other hill stations include Manali, Kinnuar, Kasol, Parvati Valley, Chamba, Kullu, Kinnar Kailesh, and Kasauli.

 Dharamshala, home of the Dalai Lama, is known for its Tibetan monasteries and Buddhist temples.
 Many trekking expeditions also begin here.

 The state has five shakta pithas - Chintpurni, Jwalamukhi Temple, Bajreshwari Mata Temple, Shri Chamunda Devi Mandir and Naina Devi Temple.

 Himachal is also known for its adventure tourism activities like ice skating, paragliding, rafting, skiing, boating, fishing, trekking and horse riding in different parts of the state.

-The state has some of the highest mountain passes in the world - Rohtang Pass, Baralacha La, Kunzum La, Borasu Pass and Hamta Pass.
+The state has some of the highest mountain passes in the world - Rohtang Pass, Baralacha La, Kunzum La, Borasu Pass and Hampta Pass.